MiguelCos/summarize_psm_tsv_fragpipe/README.md

 6. Generate an abundance matrix with 1 row per protein and 1 column per sample/TMT reporter ion, with summed protein intensities.
 7. Generated file at: `output/abundance_mat_summed_best_psm_intensities_per_protein.tsv`.

+## `purification_n_median_centering_log2.R`

+After summarizing the peptides and quantitative features from the `psm.tsv` file, this script would help you process the intensity values from the peptide list for:

+- Median centering and log2 standardization
+- 'Purification' of the quantitation.

+For purification, we multiply the purity value of each peptide (related to isotopic purity) times to reported intensity.
+The idea is to get the 'usable' fraction of the intensity values that mostly corresponds to the reported peptide.

+### How to use the script?

+1. You probably had already downloaded this repo and initialized an RStudio project to execute the previous script...
+Then:
+2. Open the `purification_n_median_centering_log2.R` script.
+3. Click on `Source`, on the top right corner.

+### What does it do?

+It will:

+1. Load the `best_modified_peptides_psm.tsv` file (this is the PSM-summarized peptide list generated with the previous script).
+2. Map the sample names of the annotation file to the column names of the TMT reporter ion intensities in the PSM file.
+3. Select quantitative columns from the peptide/PSM file.
+4. Apply the 'purification' on each column.
+5. Standardize the intensity values by median centering and log2 transformation.
+  Note: It will do this as well for non-purified intensities.
+6. Generate 2 abundance matrix with 1 row per modified peptide and 1 column per sample/TMT reporter ion, with standardized intensities, with and without 'purification'.
+7. Generated files at: `output/abundance_mat_standardized_n_non_purified.tsv.tsv` and `output/abundance_mat_standardized_n_purified.tsv.tsv`